-The Pensions Policy Institute (PPI) has constructed a suite of models to analyse long-term outcomes from the current UK pensions system and possible reforms.
+The PPI has constructed a suite of models to analyse long-term outcomes from the current UK pensions system and possible reforms.
 The development of the models was funded by the Nuffield Foundation and the PPI is very grateful for their support.

 The models have been designed to allow different types of analysis under different pensions systems:

 The models have been developed over the last two years: our individual modelling capability has been expanded with a stochastic investment model and the aggregate model can now model public sector and the private sector pension schemes separately.
 Future developments will include improved modelling of retirement decisions and transitions into retirement, including the holding of investments beyond State Pension Age.
 These recent developments have also been funded by the Nuffield Foundation.

 The Individual Model (IM) is the PPI’s tool for modelling illustrative individual’s income during retirement.
 It can model income for different individuals under current policy, or look at how an individual’s income would be affected by policy changes.
 This income includes benefits from the state pension system and private pension arrangements, and can also include income from earnings and equity release.
 It is useful to see how changes in policy can affect individuals’ incomes in the future.

 The DWP commissioned the PPI to validate Ipen against the PPI’s IM.
 The PPI’s IM is a model developed by the PPI to project incomes in retirement for hypothetical individuals and couples.
 Please click here for further details.